Industry-Lab Research Opportunities offer access to Lawrence Berkeley National Laboratory’s highly specialized facilities, services and expertise.

-- Cooperative Research and Development Agreements (CRADA) enable collaborative research by Berkeley Lab and one or more partners for shared benefit.
+- Cooperative Research and Development Agreements (CRADA) enable collaborative research by LBNL and one or more partners for shared benefit.
 Partners can retain rights to their own inventions made under a CRADA and have the first right to license Lab intellectual property generated through the CRADA.
 All CRADAs must have in-kind support from the Partner, even when the project is being paid for solely with Partner funds.
 In-kind refers to non-cash contribution of labor, property, or services provided by a Participant in support of the CRADA effort.
-In-kind contributions include personnel, personal property (equipment and supplies) and capital equipement.
+In-kind contributions include personnel, personal property (equipment and supplies) and capital equipment.

 DOE’s Guide to Partnering with DOE National Laboratories provides details regarding intellectual property rights, U.S. manufacturing preferences, publication restrictions, and other considerations.